 Previous Page Next page

-Page 2 - Saturday in Edinburgh
+Page 2 - Saturday at Edinburgh Castle

 Feeling human again, I had a few minutes to explore before meeting friends.
 The immediate neighborhood had 3 or 4 restaurants, a small Margiotta market, paperback store (only a few hundred books), bookie, taxi stand and a video rental store with Internet access for only £1 for 30 minutes.